Back to the MHSUDS Homepage

 Healthy Stores for a Healthy Community webpage.

-The Contracts & Grants Management Section (CGMS), within the Operations Branch of the Community Services Division (CSD), currently administers five federal grants that are awarded by the
+The Federal Grants Section (FGS), within the Operations Branch of the Community Services Division (CSD), currently administers five federal grants that are awarded by the

 Substance Abuse and Mental Health Services Administration (SAMHSA): the Substance Abuse Prevention and Treatment Block Grant; the Community Mental Health Services Block Grant; State Opioid Response 1 and 2 grants; and the Projects for Assistance in Transition from Homelessness grant.